Security analysis of orthogonal state attack on a high-speed quantum key distribution system: Methods

-where the $\lambda =\mu,\nu_1,\nu_2$, and the $\eta$ denote the the overall transmission and detection efficiency between Alice and Bob.
-When Eve executes the attack, regardless of the quantum state sent by Alice, she has a probability of $25\%$ correctly guessing and sending the correct attack state.
-Therefore, Bob's overall gain is
+where $\lambda =\mu,\nu_1,\nu_2$, and $\eta$ denote the overall transmission and detection efficiency between Alice and Bob.
+Assume that Alice prepares four quantum states with equal probability.
+Therefore, when Eve performs the muted attack, regardless of the quantum state Alice emits, she has $q=25\%$ probability of correctly guessing and sending the correct attack state.
+Next, we analyze the gain of Bob's SPAD in the context of the three scenarios.
+When Eve emits an hacking pulse with the quantum state identical to Alice's,